Parenting styles: Differences for male and female children

 Parents tend to adopt different parenting behaviors based on the sex of their child, fathers more so than mothers.
 Studies have shown that fathers are more emotionally and mentally reactive with their daughters.
 This may cause fathers to have a different parental style between their daughters and sons.
 For example, fathers tend to focus on their sons' masculinity, teaching them about independence.
 Fathers treat their daughters with more gentleness, focusing on her ability to care for others.

 Mothers tend to engage with their children differently based on the child's sex, being less restrictive when engaging in physical play with their sons and encouraging children to behave in different manners based on the child's sex.
 Conversations and the vocabulary mothers use with their children may also differ based on their gender, with mothers having more social conversation with their daughters.
 Mothers tend to have the same parenting style regardless of the gender of their child.

-Children who are transgender are more likely to have some sort of conflict with their parents because they're transgender.
+Children who are transgender are more likely to have some sort of conflict with their parents because they are transgender.
 Transgender youth are more likely to have worse parental relationships compared to their peers and feel unsupported by their familial unit.
-Transwomen often experience rejection from their family or others in their youth because they participated in activities that did not align with traditional gender roles or because they were seen as too feminine.
+Trans women often experience rejection from their family or others in their youth because they participated in activities that did not align with traditional gender roles or because they were seen as too feminine.